HORIBAEzSpecSDK/labview-sdk/README.md

 # HORIBA LabVIEW SDK

 Welcome to the HORIBA LabVIEW SDK!
 This repository contains the LabVIEW implementation of the HORIBA SDK, designed to facilitate communication and control of HORIBA scientific instruments.
 For the current version this SDK supports Horiba's monochromators and multi-channel detectors (CCD cameras).
+See the [Releases Page](https://github.com/HORIBAEzSpecSDK/labview-sdk/releases) for the compatibility of the current SDK package to the ICL version.

 ## How this SDK works
 The functionality is distributed over two parts, the `instrument control layer (ICL)` and the `github source code`.
 This split is shown in the following image: